 Ocean waves pound beach boulders back and forth against one another and against the solid rocks, gradually wearing away sharp edges and corners to produce beautifully rounded boulders.
-These are on a small beach below Keltic Lodge. angular but others are well rounded.
-The rounded ones must come directly from beach or river deposits, or from glacial deposits, for it is only in these places that such rounding is produced.
+These are on a small beach below Keltic Lodge.

 The view to the north over North Bay Ingonish shows the sweeping curve of the beach on the west side of the bay.
 It is backed by a lowland area developed on a patch of younger Carboniferous rocks.
 Ingonish Island to the right or east is partly made of the same Carboniferous rocks.
 The highland still farther away is part of the Cape Breton Highlands and is composed of gneisses and granite.